A Beautiful Mind (film): Development

+A Beautiful Mind was the second schizophrenia-themed film that Ron Howard had planned to direct.
+The first, Laws of Madness, would have been based on the true story of schizophrenic Michael Laudor, who overcame difficult odds to graduate from Yale Law School.
+Howard purchased the rights to Laudor's life story for $1.5 million in 1995 and had Brad Pitt slated to play the lead role.
+However, after Laudor killed his fiancée in 1998 during a psychotic episode, plans for the movie were cancelled.

-After producer Brian Grazer first read an excerpt of Sylvia Nasar's book A Beautiful Mind in Vanity Fair magazine, he immediately purchased the rights to the film.
+After producer Brian Grazer first read an excerpt of Sylvia Nasar's 1998 book A Beautiful Mind in Vanity Fair magazine, he immediately purchased the rights to the film.
 Grazer later said that many A-list directors were calling with their point of view on the project.
-He eventually brought the project to his long time partner and director Ron Howard.
+He eventually brought the project to Ron Howard, his long-time professional partner.

-Grazer met with a number of screenwriters, mostly consisting of "serious dramatists", but he chose Akiva Goldsman because of his strong passion and desire for the project.
+Grazer met with many screenwriters, mostly consisting of "serious dramatists", but he chose Akiva Goldsman because of his strong passion and desire for the project.
 Goldsman's creative take on the project was to avoid having viewers understand they are viewing an alternative reality until a specific point in the film.
-This was done to rob the viewers of their understanding, to mimic how Nash comprehended his experiences.
+This was done to rob the viewers of their understanding and to mimic how Nash comprehended his experiences.
 Howard agreed to direct the film based on the first draft.
-He asked Goldsman to emphasize the love story of Nash and his wife; she was critical to his being able to continue living at home.
+He asked Goldsman to emphasize the love story of Nash and his wife; she was critical to his ability to continue living at home.

 Dave Bayer, a professor of mathematics at Barnard College, Columbia University, was consulted on the mathematical equations that appear in the film.
 For the scene where Nash has to teach a calculus class and gives them a complicated problem to keep them busy, Bayer chose a problem physically unrealistic but mathematically very rich, in keeping with Nash as "someone who really doesn't want to teach the mundane details, who will home in on what's really interesting".
-Bayer received a cameo role in the film as a professor who lays his pen down for Nash in the pen ceremony near the end of the film.
+Bayer received a cameo role as a professor who lays his pen down for Nash in the pen ceremony near the film's end.